 Aside from all of the above, one of the most important things you can do at this time is ensure that Baby knows that they are loved.
 Depending on how old your little one is, they might not have much sense of what’s going on or they might be very aware of the situation.
-You should be honest with your little one in a way that is age-appropriate, and do all that you can to remain calm and reassuring, even in this stressful time, as you don’t want him to feel overly worried.
+You should be honest with your little one in a way that is age-appropriate, and do all that you can to remain calm and reassuring, even in this stressful time, as you don’t want them to feel overly worried.
 With that in mind, stay on the lookout for signs of stress in your child.

 Depending on how old your child is, you may also want to help them continue on with their school studies and stay connected to classmates, friends, and teachers.
 Same goes for helping them stay connected to extended family and loved ones, even though you can’t be together in person right now.
 It’s also important to help your little one stay active, so you may want to spend some time outside each day if you can do so safely while practicing social distancing or find ways to safely stay active inside.
 And even if you’re quite busy during this time — we know many parents are continuing to work, and potentially figuring out how to do so from home, while school and daycares are closed — make sure you find some time each day to spend focused, quality time with Baby.
 Make time to play, to read, to snuggle, to just be together.

 Helping your little one feel safe and secure at home is one of the most important things you can do, even during this challenging time, and will likely nourish you as well.

 - “Caring for Children.”
 Centers for Disease Control and Prevention.
 Centers for Disease Control and Prevention, March 28 2020.
 Retrieved March 31 2020. https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/children.html.